 The victim benefits more from forgiving

 It might sound strange and insensitive to say that the act of forgiveness by the victim would benefit her more than the offender.
 It is nevertheless true.
 As hurtful as it is; if one is never wronged or victimised, one will never have the opportunity to experience the healing powers and heavenly lightness of forgiveness.
 I need to emphasise again that this does not mean that one approves of atrocities or allows the offender to get away with it.
 Rumi offers few interesting examples to illustrate this paradox:

 Those who like to teach—they hope their pupils are ignorant, for they cannot teach unless their pupils need to learn.
 To desire a thing is to desire the need for that thing.
 But no teacher approves of their students’ ignorance, or why would they teach?

 It is the same with doctors: they want illness to exist, since they could not display their medical skill unless people were sick.
 But they do not approve of illness, otherwise they would never treat it.
 Similarly, bakers want people to be hungry so they can ply their trade and earn a living, but they do not approve of hunger, otherwise they would not sell bread.
 This is why commanders and cavalry want their king to have an opponent and an enemy.
 How else can they show their bravery and love for the king?
 The king would never muster them, having no need.
 But they do not approve of the king’s enemy, or they would not fight. ~Rumi

 Furthermore, we all possess the capacity for wrongdoing, oppression and other evil acts that we do not like done unto us.
 It’s just that we can be blind to our own actions, or can justify ourselves one way or another.
-The process of real forgiveness; which is discussed in the next section; has a healing quality that scrubs the mirror of the soul and cleanse us from such harmful feelings.
+The process of real forgiveness; which is discussed in the next section; has a healing quality that scrubs the mirror of the soul and cleanses us from such harmful feelings.